azdavis/azdavis.net/posts/define-pl-01.md

 (We'll formalize all of this!)

-It's intentional that Hatsugen is a very "small" language, at least for now.
+It's intentional that Hatsugen is a very small language, at least for now.
 This will allow us to get comfortable with all the formal stuff without getting bogged down with the complexity of Hatsugen itself.

 ## Syntax